 Now that you have your ten-day trip in mind, it’s time to buckle down that itinerary.

-While much of what you do depends on which island you plan to go to, there is truly endless opportunity in Hawaii.
+While much of what you do depends on which island you plan to visit, there is truly endless opportunity in Hawaii.

-Each island has its own unique tourist favorites, but they all offer unforgettable experiences.
+Each island has its unique tourist favorites, but they all offer unforgettable experiences.

-Of course, when it comes to traveling in Hawaii, you will want to decide early on if you plan to hop to several islands or stay in one location.
+Of course, when traveling in Hawaii, you will want to decide early on if you plan to hop to several islands or stay in one location.

 As you will see from our list, each island has enough to keep you busy for at least ten days.
 However, many enjoy island hopping while on their stay, but this can add to your costs.